HAETAE: Post-Quantum Digital Signature

 Compact compression & encoding

-We further reduce the key and the signature sizes by truncating the verification key and by compressing and encoding the signature.
+We further reduce the key and the signature sizes by truncating the verification key and compressing and encoding the signature.

 On/off-line acceleration